bowo-prasetyo/forkbuild/README.md

 ## Current Status

-**Version 0.1.48** — Alignment & Distribution Tools
+**Version 0.1.49** — Numeric Transform Input

-The editing kernel (0.1.42–0.1.47) now supports precision layout operations.
-Selected bricks can be aligned by world-axis edges or centers — nine operations across X/Y/Z — and three or more bricks can be distributed evenly along any axis.
-Both are implemented as transform-generation algorithms over the existing selection → bounds → transform pipeline: they compute exact absolute targets and commit them through the same single `TransformSelectionCommand` every keyboard nudge and gizmo drag produces.
-No new commands, no new entities, exact undo/redo/replay for free.
+Exact numeric translation and Y-rotation are now first-class inputs.
+Enter a value, choose Absolute (target for the selection pivot) or Offset (plain delta), press Apply — and the existing transform pipeline commits exactly one `TransformSelectionCommand`, indistinguishable from what an equivalent keyboard nudge or gizmo drag would produce.
+Numeric input bypasses gesture snapping: explicit intent is respected literally.
+The editing kernel now has five input sources — keyboard, gizmo, alignment, distribution, numeric — all terminating in the same command.

 ## Features

-- **Editor** — Place, select (single, multi, group), move, and rotate bricks with the keyboard or the interactive gizmo; full undo/redo.
+- **Editor** — Place, select (single, multi, group), move, and rotate bricks with the keyboard, the interactive gizmo, or exact numeric input; full undo/redo.
+- **Numeric Transform Input (0.1.49)** — Enter exact translation and rotation values for the current selection, with absolute/relative positioning, exact undo/redo, and parity with keyboard and gizmo transforms.
 - **Alignment & Distribution (0.1.48)** — Align selected bricks by world-axis edges or centers and distribute three or more bricks evenly along X/Y/Z, using the unified transform command path with exact undo/redo.
-Alignment lands on exact geometric targets — it never passes through gesture snapping.
 - **Transform Precision (0.1.47)** — Grid/increment snapping for translation and rotation, Shift-held precision mode, and identical snapping for keyboard and pointer in both views.
 - **Interactive Transform Gizmo (0.1.46)** — Axis handles, free-move pad, and rotation ring with live preview, commit-on-release, Escape-to-cancel, and one undo step per drag — identical in the Editor and the World View.
-- **Groups (0.1.43)** — Group selections resolve to member bricks; every transform (keyboard, gizmo, alignment, distribution) leaves membership untouched.
+- **Groups (0.1.43)** — Group selections resolve to member bricks; every transform (keyboard, gizmo, alignment, distribution, numeric) leaves membership untouched.
 - **Advanced Selection (0.1.40/0.1.45)** — Click, Ctrl/Cmd/Shift-click toggle, and marquee selection.
 - **Command Replay / Operation Timeline (0.1.39)** — Editing sessions persist as serialized command histories that replay exactly.
 - **Brick Palette** — Core library with dimension-aware definitions (cube, slope, plate, window).